We all want to increase our Amazon ranking…

 - Maximum RPC (Revenue Per Customer) is Amazon’s top goal.

-- Amazon’s A9 algorithm uses conversion rate, relevance and customer satisfaction to rank products.
+- The Amazon Ranking algorithm uses conversion rate, relevance and customer satisfaction to rank products.

 - Fill out as much of your product listing page as possible, using as many keywords as possible.